Rubin Carter: Second conviction and appeal

 Artis was released on parole in 1981.
 Carter's attorneys continued to appeal.
 In 1982, the Supreme Court of New Jersey affirmed his convictions (4–3).
 Although the justices felt that the prosecutors should have disclosed Harrelson's oral opinion (about Bello's location at the time of the murders) to the defense, only a minority thought this was material.
 The majority thus concluded that the prosecution had not withheld information the Brady disclosure law required them to provide to the defense.

 According to bail bondswoman Carolyn Kelley, in 1975–1976 she helped raise funds to win a second trial for Carter, which resulted in his release on bail in March 1976.
-On a fund-raising trip the following month, Kelley said the boxer beat her severely over a disputed hotel bill.
-The Philadelphia Daily News reported the alleged beating in a front-page story several weeks later, and celebrity support for Carter quickly eroded, though Carter denied the accusation and there was insufficient evidence for legal prosecution.
+On a fund-raising trip the following month, Kelley said the boxer beat her (Kelley weighed 112 pounds at the time of the alleged beating) severely over a disputed hotel bill.
+The Philadelphia Daily News reported the alleged beating in a front-page story several weeks later, and celebrity support for Carter quickly eroded, though Carter denied the accusation.
+Kelley declined to pursue charges, stating that she felt Carter needed help, and saying "I don't want to press charges because jail is not the place for Rubin.
+He needs treatment.
+I don't want to do anything to hurt him".
+Passaic County Judge William Marchese held hearings on the incident in July 1976 and changed the terms of Carter's bail after determining that the assault had occurred.
 Mae Thelma Basket, whom Carter had married in 1963, divorced him after their second child was born, because she found out that he had been unfaithful to her.